ionic-team/ionic-docs/src/pages/theming/dark-mode.md

 }
 ```

-These will borrow from the overall theme colors in a default app.
+These will take the value from the default Ionic colors in an app.
 Depending on any other customizations that have been made to the default theme, some adjustments may be needed.
 The overall idea is that the dark mode that is applied uses the same colors in an app's theme and creates a cohesive UI.

 In addition, the step variables can also be modified to further enhance the dark mode experience.

+In this case, the color steps are generated based on the background color and text color.
+The [stepped color generator](/docs/theming/advanced#generate-stepped-color-variables) can take the hex value of the background color and text color and automatically generate the steps needed for an app.

 ```css
 @media (prefers-color-scheme: dark) {